Krewsy/ECS/README.md

 # ECS
-This is a fast and easy ECS framework for use in both game and business application.
+This is a fast and easy ECS framework for use in both game and business applications.

 ## Use